magnuskiro/magnuskiro.github.com/mgmt/art_of_communication.md

 ## On communicating about your suffering

-When I'm suffering I find it challenging to communicate in a positive an dloving manner.
-My inner dialogue portrays others as cultprits and wrong doers.
+When I'm suffering I find it challenging to communicate in a positive and loving manner.
+My inner dialogue portrays others as culprits and wrong doers.
 I's a tiering conversation.
 It's very easy for the negativity to sneak in.
 It's easy to know that this negativity is not real.